DataSQRL/datasqrl.github.io/docs/getting-started/intro/sqrl.md

 If you are unfamiliar with SQL, we recommend you read the [SQL Primer](/docs/reference/sqrl/sql-primer) which introduces the basic concepts of SQL.
+You'll have to learn SQL eventually, might as well start now.

 :::